Armoured personnel carrier: Protection

 Armoured personnel carriers are typically designed to protect against small arms and artillery fire.
 Some designs have more protection; the Israeli IDF Namer has as much armour as Merkava main battle tank.
 Armour is usually composed of steel or aluminium.
-They will also use bulletproof glass.
+They will also use ballistic glass.

 Many APCs are equipped with CBRN protection, which is intended to provide protection from weapons of mass destruction like poison gas and radioactive/nuclear weapons.

 Generally APCs will be lighter and less armoured than tanks or IFVs, often being open topped and featuring doors and windows, as seen in the French VAB.

 Weaponry

 Armoured personnel carriers are designed primarily for transport and are lightly armed.
-They may be unarmed, or armed with some combination of light, medium, heavy machine guns, or automatic grenade launchers.
+They may be unarmed, or armed with some combination of light, general-purpose, heavy machine guns, or automatic grenade launchers.

 In Western nations, APCs are frequently armed with the .50 calibre M2 Browning machine gun, 7.62mm FN MAG, or 40mm Mk 19 grenade launcher.
 In former Eastern bloc nations, the KPV, PKT and NSV machine guns are common options.

 In "open top" mounts the gunner sticks out of the vehicle and operates a gun on a pintle or ring mount.
-A ring mount allows the gun to traverse 360 degrees, a pintle mount has a limited field of fire.
+Ring mounts allow the gun to traverse 360 degrees, a pintle mount has a limited field of fire.
 It can be preferable to an enclosed gunner because it allows a greater field of view and communication using shouts and hand signals.
 However, the gunner is poorly protected and at risk of injury in the event of vehicle rollover.
 During the Vietnam War, M113 gunners often suffered heavy casualties.

 Enclosed vehicles are equipped with turrets that allow the crew to operate the weapons system while protected by the vehicle's armour.
 The Soviet BTR-60 has an enclosed turret mounted with a KPV heavy machine gun with a PKT coaxial machine gun.
 The U.S. Assault Amphibious Vehicle, Personnel (AAVP7's) machine guns (an M2, .50 caliber MG and a Mk 19 grenade launcher) are in fully enclosed turrets (turrets typically have optics which make them more accurate).

-More recently, APCs have been equipped remote weapon systems.
+More recently, APCs have been equipped with remote weapon systems.
 The baseline Stryker carries an M2 on a Protector remote weapons system.